-About the Birthing Center at Mercy Health Saint Mary's
+About the Birth Center at Mercy Health Saint Mary's

 There's no better place and no better start.

 From the start of labor through delivery, recovery, and postpartum, there's no better place for you and no better start for your baby.
 At The Birth Center at Mercy Health Saint Mary's, there are many options to make the entire experience as personal, individual and as comfortable as possible.
 Tell us about your wishes.
 We'll do everything we can to accommodate them.
 You simply won't find a more dedicated group of highly skilled obstetric nurses, doctors and staff to support you.

 Comfortable Private Birthing Rooms

 Our private birthing rooms are warm and inviting.
 We furnished them with many of the comforts of a bedroom at home.
 You'll appreciate your private bathroom equipped with your own whirlpool tub and shower.
 Should a special need arise, these furnishings also store advanced state-of-the-art medical equipment discretely out of sight.
 If a cesarean delivery is required, The Birth Center also has a special suite, fully equipped to handle these procedures.

 Every Option for Managing Labor